nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/sb9RsFslUfU/index.md

 ---
 title: How did you know you were ready to transition from DevOps practitioner to DevOps Consultant?
+description: Discover Martin Hinshelwood's journey from DevOps practitioner to consultant, exploring mastery through empowering others in this insightful video.
 date: 2023-10-09
 videoId: sb9RsFslUfU
 url: /resources/videos/:slug